Skip to Content

 If any of the events listed above happen, you, as the service member’s spouse, become solely responsible for all aspects of the policy, including premium payments.

-You can’t convert other types of policies—such as term, variable, or universal life insurance.
+You can’t convert to other types of policies—such as term, variable, or universal life insurance.
 And, supplementary policy benefits—such as accidental death and dismemberment or a waiver of the premium for disability—aren’t considered part of the conversion policy.

 If you’d like to convert FSGLI coverage, you must also: